ericodle/GINSA/README.md

   <p align="center">
     GINSA is a tool to help biodiversity researchers extract sequence and location data via GBIF.<br /> <br />

-  As marine protistologists, the impetus for this project arose from obstacles faced during our own research.
-  Thus, we created a Python program that exploits GBIF's wealth of biogeography data and sequence links.
+  GINZA is a Python program that exploits GBIF's biogeographic data and sequence links.
-  Users simply type their species of interest, then GINSA gathers metadata on each GBIF occurrence.
+  Users input their species of interest, then GINSA gathers metadata on each GBIF occurrence.
-  Gathered data includes the GBIF occurrence ID, latitude/longitude, and country of origin -- all saved to a simple spreadsheet.
+  Data includes the GBIF occurrence ID, latitude/longitude, and country of origin -- all saved to a CSV spreadsheet.
-  GINSA then downloads SSU rDNA sequences for each occurrence, combining them into a single FASTA file.<br /><br />
+  GINSA downloads SSU rDNA sequences from each occurrence, combining them into a single FASTA file.<br /><br />

-  GINSA has been tested on multiple protist taxa at both the species and genus level.
+  GINSA has been tested on multiple taxa at both the species and genus level.
-  Those taxa include Lecudina longissima (26 occurrences), Lecudina tuzetae (309 occurrences), Labyrinthula (2,603 occurrences), and Symbiodinium (10,426 occurrences).
+  Those taxa include <i>Lecudina longissima</i> (26 occurrences), Lecudina tuzetae (309 occurrences), Labyrinthula spp.
+(2,603 occurrences), and Symbiodinium spp.
+(10,426 occurrences).
-  During the development and testing phases, we discovered issues with the available data that deserve community attentions.
-  Specifically, we noticed two challenges: 1) A lack of SSU amplification site uniformity, and 2) unbalanced biogeographic representation.<br /><br />

-  The first challenge refers to the relative size of the 18S SSU gene (approx. 1,800 bp) compared to the next-gen SSU sequence lengths (100-300 bp) recovered using GINSA.
-  Simply, sequences from different sites/teams/countries amplified different regions of the SSU gene.
-This is a problem when attempting to construct a phylogenetic tree, since the sequences are not comparable.
-  The second challenge refers to sampling bias present in the datasets.
-Taking Lecudina tuzetae as an example, the majority of sequences were obtained from Germany.
-Only a handful of sequences were from other countries such as Australia, Great Brittain, the United States, and Taiwan.
   We hope the revelation of these issues lead to community-driven solutions and, ultimately, a more robust and reliable GBIF.<br /><br />

-  GINSA is the first tool of its kind to our knowledge, and is anticipated to save researchers countless hours in manual data collection.
-  In the spirit of GBIF, the code for GINSA is openly available, and we encourage collaboration in making it better.
+  GINSA is a unique tool utilizing the GBIF interface.
+In the spirit of GBIF, the code for GINSA is openly available, and we encourage community input and collaboration.
 There are links below to report a bug or request a new feature.
   Moreover, we invite everyone interested to follow along with the instructions provided below.

   <a href="https://github.com/github_username/repo_name/issues">Report Bug</a>